Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1634

 Outbreak of bubonic plague in Norwich.
 Houses of the sick are nailed up in St Augustine’s parish, including that of John Decore.
-The Rector, Richard Bracket, dies (possibly of the plague) on 29 December and his remains are interred beneath the chancel.
-A memorial brass plaque is placed over his tomb (now lost).
+The Rector, Richard Bracket, dies (possibly of the plague?) on 29 December and his remains are interred beneath the chancel.
+A memorial brass plaque is placed over his tomb (still extant - the sole surviving such brass in the church - but currently not viewable as underneath 20th-century carpetting).

 1635